Discover the flora and fauna of our fabulous clifftops

 The cliffs support over 300 plant species making them one of the richer botanical sites in the country.
 There are rare species, some with unusual names such as mossy stonecrop, suffocated clover and hairy bird’s-foot-trefoil which thrive on the dry, sandy soils.

 Butterflies are a feature and include Essex skipper and clouded yellow.
-Several more unusual insects occur such as the bee wolf (a bee-hunting wasp), grey bush-cricket, long-winged conehead and the very rare fly
+Several more unusual insects occur such as the bee wolf (a bee-hunting wasp), grey bush-cricket, long-winged conehead.
+The very rare fly

 Cephalops Chlorinae that has been recorded from only one other site in Britain.

-Whilst you are in the area, why not pay a visit to the Hengistbury Head Visitor Centre to find out much more about the fascinating local wildlife.
+Whilst you are in the area, why not pay a visit to the Hengistbury Head Visitor Centre.
+You can find out much more about the fascinating local wildlife.
 The centre has many fascinating interactive features which will not only educate but entertain.
-There is also a programme of events and activities throughout the year and a shop that’s well worth a visit in its own right.
+There is also a programme of events and activities throughout the year.
+Our shop is well worth a visit in its own right.

 We graze 10 goats on the cliff to the east of Boscombe pier.
 The first 4 arrived in 2009 and 6 more joined the herd in 2011.
 They were all brought over from the Isle of Wight where they had been grazing on Bonchurch Down.